Cancel For Any Reason (CFAR) Insurance: Is the Extra Cost Worth It?

 Case Study 2: The Corporate Conflict A freelance consultant booked a $4,000 "bucket list" trip to Japan.
 Ten days before the flight, a major client offered a contract that required immediate attendance, worth $20,000 in revenue.
 The traveler used CFAR to cancel.
 They received $3,000 back from the insurer and secured the $20,000 contract.
 Without CFAR, they would have had to choose between losing $4,000 or losing the $20,000 contract.

-Choosing Your Protection Level
+Choosing Protection Level

 Feature Standard Trip Cancellation CFAR Upgrade